-The DPD is informed by a robust evidence base, including studies and strategies that have already been published both within the authority and elsewhere, as well as additional topic papers and an Equalities Impact Assessment.
-The Council is no longer required to undertake Equality Impact Assessments (EqIAs).
-However, we do assess and analyse the effect of our policies and practices in this regard, as well as how we further the equality aims - EqIAs still provide a useful method to do this.

-The EqIA will be undertaken throughout the production of the DPD, having particular regard to the main consultation milestones.
-The DPD will be assessed at each consultation stage, prior to and following public consultations to take into consideration those with protected characteristics.

-The appended EqIA considers the impact of policies in the draft plan and consultations that have taken place so far on those with protected characteristics.

-Two additional topic papers have informed the evidence base.
+- 2.23 The DPD is informed by a robust evidence base, including studies and strategies that have already been published both within the authority and elsewhere, as well as additional topic papers and an Equalities Impact Assessment. - 2.24 The Council is no longer required to undertake Equality Impact Assessments (EqIAs).
+However, we do assess and analyse the effect of our policies and practices in this regard, as well as how we further the equality aims EqIAs still provide a useful method to do this. - 2.25 The EqIA will be undertaken throughout the production of the DPD, having particular regard to the main consultation milestones.
+The DPD will be assessed at each consultation stage, prior to and following public consultations to take into consideration those with protected characteristics. - 2.26 The appended EqIA considers the impact of policies in the draft plan and consultations that have taken place so far on those with protected characteristics. - 2.27 Two additional topic papers have informed the evidence base.
 The first is a technical note exploring possible approaches for the scope of policy DPD in setting requirements on Biodiversity Net Gain.
 The second topic paper explores possible approaches for the scope of policy in the Design and Sustainability DPD in setting requirements on climate change and sustainable buildings.
-These topic papers are appended to the report.

-The evidence base documents will be published alongside the DPD so that they can be referred to.
+These topic papers are appended to this report. - 2.28 The evidence base documents will be published alongside the DPD so that they can be referred to.